 TARGET (Human Services Management Program)

-Stafford loans are deferred based on enrollment per semester NOT anticipated graduation date.
+Federal student loans are deferred based on enrollment per semester NOT anticipated graduation date.

 Enrollment for Summer terms must be reported manually.
 The student must request an in-school deferment form from their lenders, complete the form and submit it to McDaniel College Registrar’s Office for certification.

 Do not stop payment of your student loan until you receive notification from Direct Loan or your lender that your loan is in deferment.